marcoslucianops/DeepStream-Yolo/README.md

 ```
 deepstream-app -c deepstream_app_config.txt
 ```

+**NOTE**: The TensorRT engine file may take a very long time to generate (sometimes more than 10 minutes).

 **NOTE**: If you want to use YOLOv2 or YOLOv2-Tiny models, change the `deepstream_app_config.txt` file before run it